PayaamEmami/recommendation-system-for-learning/src/Rsl.Llm/README.md

 ## How It Works

-1. **User provides a URL**: Can be any learning resource listing page (YouTube channel, blog homepage, arXiv category, etc.)

-2. **Agent receives instructions**: The system prompt instructs the LLM to:
+1. **HTML Fetching**: The system fetches HTML content from the URL using `HtmlFetcherService`

+2. **Minimal Cleaning**: Removes `<script>` and `<style>` tags to reduce token usage

+3. **LLM Extraction**: The cleaned HTML is sent to ChatGPT with instructions to:
-   - Browse the URL
+   - Identify all learning resources in the HTML
-   - Extract learning resources
+   - Extract title, URL, description, and metadata
-   - Categorize them appropriately
+   - Categorize resources as Paper, Video, or BlogPost
-   - Use tools to check for duplicates

-3. **LLM browses and extracts**: Using its web browsing capability, the LLM visits the URL and identifies resources

-4. **Tool calling loop**: The LLM can call provided tools to:
-   - Check if specific URLs already exist
-   - Get existing resources from a source
+4. **JSON Response**: ChatGPT returns structured JSON with extracted resources

-5. **Result parsing**: The agent parses the LLM's JSON response and returns structured `ExtractedResource` objects
+5. **Result parsing**: The agent parses the JSON response and returns structured `ExtractedResource` objects

 6. **Caller persists resources**: The calling code (typically in Rsl.Jobs) creates appropriate entity objects and saves to database